-This is the story of a five month journey to South America.
+This is the story of a five month journey to South America in 1987.
 My girlfriend Bo and I visited five countries on the continent, from Brazil in the east to Peru in the west, from Ecuador in the north to Bolivia and finally Chile in the south.

 What we saw